kirill3754/ID-document-classification/README.md

-# ID Classifier App
+# Task 2: ID Classifier App

 This application does ID document classification using CNN and LLM.
-It consists of a frontend, backend API, and model service components.
+It consists of a frontend, backend, and model service.

 ## Prerequisites